ASP Is Fun

 Apparently your online people do not talk with your phone support people.
 I will therefore conduct all future correspondence in written form - either in this tracking system or by certified letter - to ensure you do not confuse things further.

-The person I spoke with yesterday, Carlos, at 10:24am EST, said that my account was cancelled at least as of that date (4/26/07) and that he would look into other correspondence.
+The person I spoke with yesterday, Carlos, at 10:24am EST, said that my account was canceled at least as of that date (4/26/07) and that he would look into other correspondence.
 So to begin with, there is no way my account will be terminated as of 5/10/2007.

-Second, as I discussed with Carlos, my sole obligation according to your terms of service is to send you a letter stating my intention to cancel, between 30 and 60 days of my intended cancelation date.
+Second, as I discussed with Carlos, my sole obligation according to your terms of service is to send you a letter stating my intention to cancel, between 30 and 60 days of my intended cancellation date.
 There is NO obligation to send a FAX.
 I then sent a series of email messages - again which is what your terms of service instructs me to do - to verify that the cancellation was in process.

 Carlos stated clearly that ServerPronto ignores email messages that come in.
 In your terms of service you state in section 11: